keks24/raspberry-pi-luks/README.md

 $ dd if="/dev/sdx" of="raspberrypi_sd_card_backup_before_reencrypt.img" bs="512b" conv="fdatasync" status="progress"
 ```

-If one does not use a `Raspberry Pi 4` with `EEPROM`, on which the `bootloader` is installed, but a separate Linux system, please skip to [Re-encrypting the partition](#re-encrypting-the-partition).
+If one does not use a `Raspberry Pi 4` with an on-board `EEPROM`, on which the `bootloader` is installed, but a separate Linux system, please skip to [Re-encrypting the partition](#re-encrypting-the-partition).

-### Configuring the Bootloader
+### Configuring the bootloader
-Boot into `Raspbian` of the Raspberry Pi, where the `root partition` should be re-encrypted and change its `boot order`:
+Boot into `Raspbian` of the Raspberry Pi, where the `root partition` should be re-encrypted and change the `boot order` of the `bootloader`:
 ```bash
 $ rpi-eeprom-config --edit
 #BOOT_ORDER=0xf41